 - 4. How much does biometrics cost?

 Almost always, yes.
-The U.S. Congress in the Enhanced Border Security and Visa Entry Reform Act of 2002 required the use of biometrics when issuing visas in attempt to carry out its commitment of “secure borders, open doors."
+The U.S. Congress in the Enhanced Border Security and Visa Entry Reform Act of 2002 required the use of biometrics when issuing visas in an attempt to carry out its commitment of “secure borders, open doors."
 Embassies and consulates abroad must issue to international visitors “only machine-readable, tamper-resistant visas and other travel and entry documents that use biometric identifiers.”

 Newly-taken fingerprints can be compared with similarly collected fingerprints at the various U.S. ports of entry.
 Biometric information is also used to verify identities and therefore reduce the use of stolen and counterfeit visas.
 Consequently, biometrics can protect against letting possible terrorists or others who pose a threat to national security into the country.